phsarah/cookenu/README.md

 //your cost preference
 BCRYPT_COST =
 ```
-4- run this command
+4- Run this command
 ```
 npm run setup
 ```
-5- now this one
+5- Now this one (I promise it is the last)
 ```
 npm start
 ```
-6-
+6- next step ... i'm kidding, go to coding. : unicorn:

 <a id="en-scripts"></a>
 ## ♦ Available Scripts:
 * `npm run setup` to create tables